mutatrum/xpub-watcher/README.md

 There are no external dependencies.
 It uses the built-in `http` library to communicate with the bitcoin node.

-Edit `config.json` by supplying parameters for communicating with Bitcoin Core and add your XPUBs.
-You can also add single use addresses from legacy wallets:
+Edit `config.json` by supplying RPC credentials for communicating with Bitcoin Core and add your XPUBs.
+You can also add single addresses from legacy wallets:
 ```
 {
   "bitcoind": {